Part 2 - Data Manipulation

 Screenshot - Transformations Console

-Screenshot - Create a Transformation Bucket
+Screenshot - Create Transformation

-Screenshot - Create a Transformation
+Screenshot - Name Transformation

-Screenshot - Empty Transformation
+Screenshot - Mapping

 Input Mapping